johnsonduro/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute path name of current working directory
+Display current directory contents in a long format